nnqomariyah/covid-age-prediction/README.md

 Please cite one of our paper:

 (1) Qomariyah, Nunung Nurul, et al. "A Tree-based Mortality Prediction Model of COVID-19 from Routine Blood Samples."
 2021 International Conference on ICT for Smart Society (ICISS).
 IEEE, 2021.
+(2) Qomariyah, Nunung Nurul, et al. "An XGBoost Model for Age Prediction from COVID-19 Blood Test."
+2021 4th International Seminar on Research of Information Technology and Intelligent Systems (ISRITI).
+IEEE, 2021.

 #### Blood Test Features
 The feature used in the dataset is as below: